IndyIndyIndy/placeholder_images/README.md

     - If you want to connect your own image generation service, place the url here in a format like:
         - //source-example.local/?width={width}&height={height}&bgcolor={bgcolor}&textcolor={textcolor}&format={format}&text={text}

-@TODO:
-- better alternative to the ugly xclassing of InlineControlContainer?
-- packagist